logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 ## Runtime Environment Setup

-We are utilizing the Houdini TOP Virtual Env Node to set up a dedicated virtual environment where all required Python dependencies are installed and made accessible to subsequent nodes.
+We are utilizing the Houdini TOP Virtual Env Node to set up a dedicated virtual environment where all required Python dependencies are installed and made accessible to subsequent nodes as seen below.

-Below is a glimpse of how this setup is structured.

 <div class="grid">
  <div class="cell cell--auto">